SebastianWaltilla/ITHS-Course-9-equisportarena-spring/consumerkafka/README.md

-# Service for demo of kafka consumer.
+# A application for a demo of a kafka consumer.
 Start with running ./start-servers.sh to run the containers for the kafka services.

 Then start this application together with contest application.